kuandykovnk2001-afk/-/README.md

-#Hardware Inventory Automation Script
+# -Hardware Inventory Automation Script
 A Python script that automatically collects 19 hardware and software parameters from a Windows workstation in under 5 seconds and outputs them in a standardized inventory format — replacing manual, per-machine data collection.

-# -Features
+Features

 The script collects: